NanSong52/NanSong52/README.md

 - 🔭 I’m currently working on developing efficient quantum chemistry algorithms.
 I am also working remotely as a data analyst intern at a consulting group.
 - 🌱 I’m currently learning quantum machine learning and quantum computing.
 - 💬 Ask me about quantum computing, quantum mechanics, and quantum chemistry.
 - 📫 How to reach me: nansong.work@gmail.com
+- 📫 My personal website: nansongs.com
 - ⚡ Fun fact: I'm a cat lover, an avid snowboarder, and enjoy climbing in my free time.